 In these rare cases, amoxicillin can be a serious risk to health.

-If your cats stomach is so upset it can’t keep food or water down, this could become more of an issue.
+However, if your cat’s stomach is so upset it can’t keep food or water down, this could become more of an issue.

-A slightly longer-term issue can arise from amoxicillin involving the gut.
+A slightly longer-term issue can also arise from amoxicillin involving the gut.

-Usually the colony of bacteria in your cat’s stomach will recover, but sometimes probiotic foods are used to help restore the culture.
+Usually, the colony of bacteria in your cat’s stomach will recover.
+But sometimes your cat will need probiotic foods to help restore the culture.

-The fact is that although there are side effects, they are very mild in comparison to the potential harm your cat could suffer if you don’t give them antibiotics when they need it.
+The fact is that there are side effects — like with any other medicine.
+But they are very mild in comparison to the potential harm your cat could suffer if you don’t give them antibiotics when they need it.